mirchr/openssldir_check/README.md

 The binaries can be downloaded directly from the latest GitHub Actions https://github.com/mirchr/openssldir_check/actions build.
 Note: This is a temporary solution.
 Long term the binaries will be available directly from Github releases.

 ## Usage
+> [!WARNING]
-Note: Do not use this on untrusted paths.
+> Do not use this on untrusted paths.
 The utility attempts to load the library and call the OpenSSL function to determine the version and OPENSSLDIR path.

 > [!NOTE]
 > Use `openssldir_check_x86` for 32-bit libraries, and `openssldir_check_x64` for 64-bit libraries.